Fearless (2006 film): Reception

-The film holds a rating of 74% on Rotten Tomatoes with the consensus being, "Fearless is a brilliantly choreographed, beautifully filmed endcap to Li's quarter-decade of epic martial arts glory."
+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on 24 critics, indicating "generally favorable" reviews.
 Empire gave two stars out of five with a verdict stating, "Despite impressive, CG-light action sequences and an absorbing story which certainly stands another re-telling, director Ronny Yu barely elevates this above the level of a direct-to-video fightfest.
 Hero or Crouching Tiger it ain't."

-Fearless opened in Hong Kong on 26 January 2006 during the Chinese New Year holidays.
+Fearless opened in Hong Kong on 26 January 2006 during the Lunar New Year.
 The film played to blockbuster business, eventually grossed an exceptional HK$30,201,600 by the end of its run on 8 March 2006, making it the highest-grossing domestic film of the territory of 2006.

 On 22 September 2006, Fearless was released in 1,806 North American cinemas under the title Jet Li's Fearless.
-In its opening weekend, it placed 2nd at the box office to the sequel to Jackass, grossing US$10,590,244 (US$5,863 per screen).
+In its opening weekend, it came in second at the box office to the sequel to Jackass, grossing US$10,590,244 (US$5,863 per screen).
 It was Jet Li's seventh film in a row to open to over US$10 million.
 The film went on to gross US$24,633,730 by the end of its North American run—making it the sixth highest-grossing non-English language foreign film in the United States to date—and its total worldwide gross US$68,072,848.

 Controversy

-The descendants of Huo Yuanjia were so upset by how their ancestor was portrayed in Fearless, as well as by the historical inaccuracies in the film, that they launched a lawsuit against Jet Li and the film's producers and distributors in March 2006.
-Huo Shoujin, an 81-year-old grandson of Huo Yuanjia, stated he was unhappy that the movie showed Huo Yuanjia causing "trouble", which led to the deaths of his mother and daughter.
+In March 2006, Huo Yuanjia's real-life descendants filed a defamation lawsuit against Jet Li and the film's producers and distributors over historical inaccuracies in the film.
+81-year-old Huo Shoujin, a grandson of Huo Yuanjia, stated he was unhappy that the movie showed his grandfather causing "trouble", which led to the deaths of his family members.
 Huo Shoujin also denounced the filmmakers for depicting his grandfather as a violent fighter.
-In December 2006, a court in Beijing dismissed the case, saying Fearless was an exaggerated and fictitious portrait of Huo Yuanjia but it "contained no defamatory or libelous depictions".
+In December 2006, a court in Beijing dismissed the case, stating that although Fearless was an exaggerated and fictitious portrayal of Huo Yuanjia, it "contained no defamatory or libelous depictions".

 Soundtrack

-The film's soundtrack was composed by Shigeru Umebayashi.

-The Taiwanese singer Jay Chou wrote and sang the ending theme song of the same name.
+The film's soundtrack was composed by Shigeru Umebayashi, while the ending theme song of the same name as the film was composed and sung by Jay Chou.
 In the song, Chou sings in a falsetto voice for a few segments.

-In the Japanese release, the theme song was changed from "Fearless" by Jay to "Crime" by High and Mighty Color.
-This upset many Japanese fans of the original song.
+In the Japanese release of the film, the ending theme song was changed to "Crime" by High and Mighty Color, upsetting many Japanese fans of the original song.